-There run two roads through Helltown, both labeled as ‘dead ends’ even though you can watch them continue on into the distance.
+There are two roads through Helltown, both labeled as ‘dead ends’ even though you can watch them continue into the distance.
 Legend says that local Satanic cults put up these signs to keep people out of their secret hideouts.
-Stanford Road, one of the main roads in Helltown, is sometimes referred to as The End of the World, or Highway to Hell.
+Stanford Road, one of the main roads in Helltown, is sometimes referred to as The End of the World or Highway to Hell.
 It is a twisting, dangerous road with a very sharp incline, so steep that when a car crests the top of the hill, it looks as if it is driving off a cliff.
-Some stories indicate that the road itself is evil, and is known to take possession of your vehicle, causing fatal accidents.
+Some stories indicate that the road itself is evil and is known to take possession of your vehicle, causing fatal accidents.
 It is said that if you park your car at the end of Stanford Road, you may meet your gruesome fate at the hands of the strange people who still patrol the area, protecting it.

 Chemical Spills in Helltown

 One rumor persists through the ages that the town’s residents were actually evacuated due to a large chemical spill, and the National Park was just a cover-up.
-The chemical spills were said to have caused mutations in local children, and even created the Peninsula Python, a gigantic snake that slithers the area.
+The chemical spills were said to have caused mutations in local children and even created the Peninsula Python, a gigantic snake that slithers the area.
 There is some truth to these chemical spill legends, however.

 The Krejci family owned a private dump not far from Helltown.
 The Krejci Dump was part of the land sold to the parks in 1974, but the National Park Service did not acquire this land until 1985.
-Authorities thought the area was just an old junkyard, but park rangers started to report strange odors, headaches, and even rashes.
+Authorities thought the area was just an old junkyard, but park rangers started reporting strange odors, headaches, and rashes.
 One man became physically ill, vomiting profusely while collecting old bottles.
 The Environmental Protection Agency became involved and ran tests on the area.
 It was discovered that there were several highly toxic substances found, emanating from thousands of drums of chemicals dumped there by major companies.
-The site was closed and cleanup started but never finished.
+The site was closed, and cleanup started but never finished.

 A First-Hand Account